mobile View, to the German Version tap the flag

 • governmental ships fly the "Blue Ensign" (flag for the use by the gouvernment → the actual state flag), a blue flag with the Union Jack in the upper staff quadrant of the flag.

-Great Britain granted interior self administration on 27th of February in 1967, and Antigua became an autonomous with Great Britain associated state.
-On the occasion of that fact was introduced the today's flag which finished the tradition of the "Blue Ensigns".
+On 27th of February in 1967, internal self-government was granted by United Kingdom and Antigua became an autonomous state, associated with United Kingdom.
+In this context, the current flag was introduced, which ended the tradition of the "Blue Ensigns".

 Source: Flags of the World, Die Welt der Flaggen, Flaggen Enzyklopädie, World Statesmen